skip to main content

 Q08.
 The mission or purpose of my organization makes me feel my job is important.

 Problem: Historically in Gallup’s research, teachers strongly agree that the mission and purpose of their work makes them feel their job is important at a rate much higher than employees in other industries.
-And while many workers’ agreement with this item deteriorated during the pandemic, the decline among teachers’ was even steeper.
+That metric has declined significantly since 2020.

 Many teachers joined their profession because they believed in the mission and purpose of teaching children.
 People want to know that the work they do each day matters -- teachers are no different.
 But in many schools, teaching over the past few years has evolved from “let’s get students ahead” to “let’s try to get them to keep up” because of the instability in schedules, attendance and teaching modes.